FernLeaf will serve grades K-7 for the 2020/2021 school year. Applications will be added to the waiting list in the

 Applying is easy!

 1. Schedule a tour!
 There is no better way to get to know our unique school community than a tour.
 FernLeaf is a wonderful school but it is not for everyone.
 We strongly encourage families to take advantage of this opportunity to learn about FernLeaf's mission, values, and hands-on approach to learning.
 Click here for information on scheduling a tour.

-2. Complete an Enrollment Application online for the 2018-2019 School Year during Open Enrollment beginning January 1st through March 31.
+2. Complete an Enrollment Application online during Open Enrollment beginning January 1st through March 31.
 Applications received after March 31 will be added to the waiting list in the order received.